Layr-Labs/devkit-cli/README.md

 # Once you have a project directory, following commands should be run from the project directory you created.
 devkit avs build

+# Before running devnet check that your config has an appropriate FORK_URL defined in eigen.toml
+devkit avs config

+# Start devnet
 devkit avs devnet start

+# Run AVS tasks
 devkit avs run
 ```